 Restaurant delivery partners like DoorDash can facilitate your delivery and online ordering so you don’t have to spend time hiring drivers and building your own online ordering system.
 Listing your business on the DoorDash Marketplace connects you to new customers in your area as well as Dashers to facilitate deliveries.
 It can also integrate directly into your POS for seamless operations.

-You can also try out DoorDash Storefront, which lets you set up commission-free online ordering on your own restaurant website.
+You can also try out DoorDash Online Ordering, which lets you set up commission-free online ordering on your own restaurant website.
 That means there's no need to pay a developer to build your own online ordering platform, and you can enjoy no monthly fees or commission fees; instead, you only pay payment card processing fees of 2.9% of the total transaction amount + $0.30 per order.

 How to vet a restaurant partnership